colehaus/colex/content/posts/why-opposition-pigovian-taxes/main.md

 #### Flat denial

 The regressive argument looks at incomes.
 But income is only part of the story.
-Arguably, [actual individual consumption](https://stats.oecd.org/glossary/detail.asp?ID=36) is a better measure.
+Arguably, [actual individual consumption](https://stats.oecd.org/glossary/detail.asp?ID=36) is a better measure [@fitoussi2009report].
 The total value of people's consumption is determined not only by their private incomes but also by the assistance they receive from the government and non-profits.
 If we account for this additional income analogue, "low-expenditure households devote a smaller share of their budget to gasoline than do their counterparts in the middle of the expenditure distribution" [@poterba1991gasoline].

 #### Less regressive than alternatives